open-telemetry/oteps/text/trace/0192-messaging-semantic-conventions-spec.md

 ### Context propagation

-Two layers of context propagation are required for messaging workflows:
+Two layers of context propagation need to be distinguished for messaging
+workflows:

-1. The _creation context layer_ allows to correlate the producer and consumers of a message, regardless of intermediary instrumentation.
+1. The _creation context layer_ allows correlating the producer with the consumers of a message, regardless of intermediary instrumentation.
 The creation context is created by the producer and must be propagated to the consumers.
 It must not be altered by intermediaries.

    This layer helps to model dependencies between producers and consumers, regardless of the underlying messaging transport mechanism and its instrumentation.
-2. The _transport context layer_ allows to correlate the producer and the consumer with an intermediary.
-If there are more than one intermediaries, it allows to correlate intermediaries among each other.
+2. The _transport context layer_ allows correlating the producer and the consumer with an intermediary.
+If there is more than one intermediary, it allows correlating intermediaries among each other.
 The transport context might be changed by intermediaries, according to intermediary instrumentations.
    Intermediaries that are not instrumented might simply drop the transport context.